-Same Day Acute Care Admissions (updated) 2.
+2. Same Day Acute Care Admissions

 The following section provides guidance on admissions under the acute care type with the intention of being same day, that is admitted to hospital and separated on the same day.
-This includes admissions directly to the Emergency Department, Emergency Department Short Stay Units and observation wards2.
+This includes admissions to Emergency Department Short Stay Treatment Areas (EDSTTA), formally referred to as Emergency Department Short Stay Units (EDSTU) and Observation Wards.

-For information on admissions for Subacute same day episodes and Mental Health Day Programs refer to Sections 2.5. and 2.6 in this document.
+For information on same day admissions for subacute care types and Mental Health Day Programs refer to Sections 2.5. and 2.6 in this document.

-Patients requiring same day admitted acute care (as determined via a clinical decision) will fall into one of the following three categories depending on whether the patient is to be admitted for a procedure or being monitored only.
+Patients requiring same day admitted acute care (as determined via a clinical decision) will fall into one of three categories, outlined below, depending on whether the patient is to be admitted for a procedure or being monitored only.

-Please also refer to the Admission Decision Pathway (Figure 1) as a step by step guide to admission practices for same day and overnight patients.
+Please also refer to the Admission Decision Pathway (Figure 1) as a step by step guide to admission practices for same day and overnight patients across all care types.